 Why Give Out a Year-End Bonus?

-To be more cost-effective, many companies tie the amount of the bonus to performance.
+To be more cost-effective, many companies tie the dollar amount to performance.
 This is a great way for employees to take on initiatives and set goals outside of their day-to-day job description.
-Employees are then encouraged to collaborate and share ideas, in addition to high performance in their role.
+Employees are then encouraged to collaborate and share ideas, in addition to contributing high performance in their role.

 Most importantly, if you decide to award bonuses on performance, it is critical to clearly define the conditions to qualify for a bonus.
 This sets clear expectations for employees and helps keep morale up.